cdpxe/AdullamoT/README.md

 PRINTER_IP="192.168.0.1"
 ``

 Now, one can easily send data as follows, where *SECRETMESSAGE* represents the secret message.
-The following example uses the *HP DeskJet Pro*.
+The following example uses the *HP LaserJet Pro*.
 First, we need to start the receiver:

 ```
 ./hp_recv.sh